MicrosoftDocs/sql-docs/docs/relational-databases/databases/manage-metadata-when-making-a-database-available-on-another-server.md

 ##  <a name="sb_applications"></a> Service Broker Applications
  Many aspects of a [!INCLUDE[ssSB](../../includes/sssb-md.md)] application move with the database.
 However, some aspects of the application must be re-created or reconfigured in the new location.
-By default and for security, when a database is attached from another server, the option for *is_broker_enabled* and *is_honoor_broker_priority_on* is set to off.
+By default and for security, when a database is attached from another server, the options for *is_broker_enabled* and *is_honoor_broker_priority_on* are set to off.
 For information about how to set this option on, see [ALTER DATABASE &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql.md).

 ##  <a name="startup_procedures"></a> Startup Procedures